UbiquityRobotics/learn/quick_start/unboxing/unboxing.md

  The front and back brackets can be installed using the brackets require a M4 hex Allen wrench.
 We suggest an extra long (6 cm).
 The other included fasteners are M3 (M2 hex wrench) and a small Phillips screwdriver for Raspi Cam attachment.
 [See the detailed section on camera and sensor installation.](camera_sensors)

-Brackets
+#### Brackets

 ![Front](camfront.jpg)

 Front Bracket with Camera.
 The power switches are system above the "U" in Ubiquity, and wheels above the "y'.
 The charging port is between the two switches.
 Switches light up when on.
 The on position is with the switch extended out, the left (closest to the wheel, turns on the system power, and the right most switch enables power to the wheels.
 Both buttons should be lit.
 It is a major error to attempt to operate the robot with the power to the wheels off.
-Comands will be stored by the robot and then when power is enabled, the robot may move unexpectedly.
+Commands will be stored by the robot and then when power is enabled, the robot may move unexpectedly.
 Installing the camera is discussed separately.

 The Motors are connected next.
-This should be done at the factory, If they are detached, there are arrows on the connectors that (-> <-) show the allignment.
+This should be done at the factory, If they are detached, there are arrows on the connectors that (-> <-) show the alignment.
 These connectors are sometimes hard to insert and separate, because hard to grip them.

 ![Motors to MC](unb5.JPG)